WPBP/CronPlus/README.md

     'name' => 'cronplusexample',
     // Callback to execute when the cron job is launched 'cb' => 'cronplus_example',
     // Multisite support disabled by default
-	'multisite'=> 'false',
+    'multisite'=> false,
     // Used on deactivation for register_deactivation_hook to cleanup 'plugin_root_file'=> '',
-	// When the event is scheduled is also executed 'run_on_creation'=> 'false',
+    // When the event is scheduled is also executed 'run_on_creation'=> false,
     // Args passed to the hook executed during the cron 'args' => array( get_the_ID() )
 );